bksaiki/numbers-course/docs/01-fixed.md

 ### Exercises

 1. Implement `is_integer(self)` which returns whether
-  or not a `Num` value is integer value.
+  or not a `Num` value is an integer value.
 ```python
 class Num():
     ...